JCBarrios/RioLoco/README.md

 Rio Loco  Restoration Story Map
 -------------

 This web mapping application was designed to highlight the ongoing restoration efforts in the Rio Loco watershed in South Western Puerto Rico.
-These restoration efforts seeks to improve water quality by reducing the sediment load of the river.
+These projects seek to improve water quality by reducing the sediment load of the river.

 According to ESRI [story maps][1] combine intelligent Web maps with Web applications and templates that incorporate text, multimedia, and interactive functions.
 Story maps inform, educate, entertain, and inspire people about a wide variety of topics.